 Now however your mortgage interest as a cost is initially set aside, and you can only deduct the other costs to determine your rate of tax, so if you imagine you now have a much higher ‘income’ as your mortgage payments are being ignored.

-Obviously for some with smaller portfolios your effective tax rate may well not change, but check with your accountant as if you have a main PAYE employment or own shares in your own business, this could already have you in a higher tax bracket and therefore you are impacted by this new legislation.
-The quicker you appreciate the situation the more you can do to minimise the eventual impact.
+Obviously, for some with smaller portfolios your effective tax rate may not have changed, but check with your accountant as if you have a main PAYE employment or own shares in your own business, this could already have you in a higher tax bracket and therefore you are impacted by this legislative change.

-The first thing to do is to take specific tax advice, a tax expert can give you tailored advice and help to apply any required changes in making your rental property more tax efficient.
+The first thing to do is to take specific tax advice, a tax expert can give you tailored advice and help ensure you are making your rental property more tax efficient.

 Here are some ideas to start the ball rolling;

 - Hold property jointly with your spouse as tenants in common.
-So if your partner or spouse doesn’t work, there may be an unused personal allowance (due to rise to £12,500 by 2020) – it can help to include them and utilise their lower tax band to divert some income to, also holding property as ‘tenants in common’ allows you to own different percentages which in turn can help.
+So if your partner or spouse doesn’t work, there may be an unused personal allowance (£12,500 in 2021) – it can help to include them and utilise their lower tax band to divert some income to, also holding property as ‘tenants in common’ allows you to own different percentages which in turn can help.
 This will require adding a name to the title of the property, and if mortgaged its possibly you’ll need to refinance or at least have the original mortgage add the 2nd party.
 Talk to your solicitor for more information.

 - In certain circumstances, it may be possible to move your property to a Limited company, although there are some hurdles to this, mainly the fact you could trigger a Capital Gains Tax bill and the need to pay stamp duty when the company purchases from yourself individually.
 However, once in the Ltd company there are tax advantages to reap, but chat to your accountant in the first instance.

 - You can choose to purchase future property in a Limited Company.
-In a Ltd company mortgage interest relief stands, and it can certainly be a more tax efficient way to invest, corporation tax is reducing to 19% in 2017 and 18% in 2020 – however, there are less products out there for companies, and you’ll usually pay a premium in the interest rate – again take expert advice.
+In an Ltd company mortgage interest relief stands, and it can certainly be a more tax-efficient way to invest, corporation tax was reduced to 19% in 2021 – however, there are fewer products out there for companies, you’ll usually pay a premium in the interest rate and in the Spring Budget 2021, Corporation Tax increased was announced – again take expert advice.

 - Raise rents.
 Not the first option to look at, but inevitably this may be an ironic and unintended consequence of the changes.

-Don’t forget that changes to stamp duty in April 2016 need to also be considered when investing.
+Don’t forget that changes to stamp duty need to also be considered when investing.

 If you would like to know more about Buy to Let tax changes, complete the contact form below and one of our experts will be touch.